Livraria Lello: History

 In 1995, Lello & Irmão created a new society: Prólogo Livreiros S.A., which preceded its reopening on 15 March 1995, following a period of restoration and remodelling.

 The Secretary-of-State for Culture solicited a presentation on 14 March 2011 to establish a special protection zone (ZEP) the site, which was supplemented by the DRCNorte (on 12 April).
 The proposal was seen as a positive initiative by the National Cultural Council on 31 May.
 The ZEP decision was published on 28 January 2013 (Announcement 35/2013, Diário da República, Série 2, 19).

 In 2014, Avelino and Aurora Pedro Pinto, owners of the Lionesa Group, acquired 51% of the society, having acquired the entire capital of Livraria Lello in 2023.

 Beginning in July 2015, the bookstore began requesting entrance fees for visitors.
 On 21 April 2016, an artistic mural was erected to conceal the scaffolding placed on the facade of the building, during its restoration, by graffiti writer Dheo and colleague Pariz One.
 Dheo painted the central area of the mural with a pile of old books, a lit candle and a bottle of Port wine, while the rest was painted by Pariz One with geometric shapes, referring to the stained glass inside the bookstore.
 The work took two months to produce.
 On 31 July, following the restoration, the main facade of the building was uncovered, showing the laboratory-tested recovered primitive gray.

 In 2022, a collection of touching and sometimes prescient personal letters written by a young Bob Dylan to a high school girlfriend has been sold at auction to Lello bookshop for nearly $670,000.

+The Manifesto Library, of banned and censored books, reside at the bookshop, in "partnership" with Dua Lipa.
+Its permanent collection is co-curated by Service95 and bookshop staff.